 “I’ve heard I might need a Data Protection Officer”

-Data Protection Officers (“DPO”) will be required for public authority organisations, those who handle sensitive data and larger organisations that rely on data collection for their business.
+Data Protection Officers (“DPO”) are required for public authority organisations, those who handle sensitive data and larger organisations that rely on data collection for their business.
 The majority of SME businesses will not need a DPO, but they will almost certainly have data processors.
 A data processor is anyone who collects, organises, manages or uses the data in your business or on its behalf.
 A virtual assistant business is a good example of this, which is why it’s important to ensure that any third party that handles your data is already up-to-speed, has updated contracts and policies in place and has staff who are trained in GDPR and understand its impact on your day-to-day business.

 “I’m using a virtual assistant – are they compliant?”